open-make/AIRtrack-rebuilt/02_material_and_methods/01_protocols/questions_difficulties.md

 - type of compressor
 - wanted friction of the moving platform
--> distance between holes, different drawing in both designs (small and big table)
+-> distance between holes, different drawing in both designs (small and big table) -> bigger table seems to have way less air holes but bigger ones